annotorious/project-website-source/content/site/guides/using-firebase-for-storage.md

 draft: false
 layout: "section-page"
 subsection: "guides"
-blurb: "In order to store annotations, you need a server backend that is able to handle W3C Web Annotation.
-This guide provides a simple recipe for using Firebase, an online cloud storage server by Google, as your personal annotation server."
+blurb: "In order to store annotations, you need a server backend that is able to handle W3C Web Annotations.
+This guide provides a simple recipe for using Firebase, an online cloud storage service by Google, as your personal annotation server."
 weight: 1
 ---